Direct Debit - the myths and the truth

 It is a fact that companies which use Direct Debits to collect the payments they are owed will have greater control over their cash flow than companies that don’t.
 It doesn’t matter how many (dozens a month) or how few (once a year) payments you collect, with Direct Debit your cash flow is entirely manageable and predictable giving you peace of mind while allowing you to concentrate on growing your business.

-Despite the popularity of Direct Debit, however, it continues to be surrounded by myth and misconception.
-So, being the good people we are, we’ve taken five popular myths about Direct Debit and debunked every one…
+By any measure, these are impressive statistics, and yet despite the popularity of Direct Debit it is still surrounded by myth and misconception.
+Here, we’ve taken five popular myths about Direct Debit and debunked every one…

 Direct Debit is only suitable for large companies.

 It's not hard to see why this myth exists.